By Dennis Hartley

 The bad news bearers: Harrelson and Foster in The Messenger

-Well, it took long enough.
+It took long enough.
 Someone has finally made a film that gets the harrowing national nightmare of the Iraq/Afghanistan wars right.
 Infused with sharp writing, smart and unobtrusive direction and compelling performances, The Messenger is one of those insightful observations of the human condition that quietly sneaks up and really gets inside you, staying with you long after the credits roll.
-This is easily one of the best films I have seen this year (and one of the few with real substance).
-First-time director Owen Moverman and co-writer Alessandro Camon not only bring the war(s) home, but they then proceed to march up your driveway and deposit in on your doorstep.
-Quite literally.

 “The Secretary of the Army has asked me to express his deep regret that your (son, daughter, husband, wife) (died/was killed in action) in (country/state) on (date).
 The Secretary extends his deepest sympathy to you and your family in your tragic loss.”